 Take an active role in your healthcare coverage with one of WGU’s available medical coverage options:

-• High Deductible Health Plan (HDHP)
+• Informed Choice Health Plan (ICHP)

 Our benefits program includes medical plan options with a range of coverage levels and costs so you can choose the one that’s best for you.
-These plans are administered by Cigna.
+These plans are administered by UHC.
 You can enroll as a new hire, during Open Enrollment, or if you have a qualifying life event.
 You may also view your premiums.

-2024 Medical Plans
+2025 Medical Plans

-Administered by: Cigna
+Administered by: UHC

 Take charge of your spending through lower premiums, higher deductibles, and a tax-free Health Savings Account (HSA) with contributions from Western Governors University that you own for life.

-Administered by: Cigna
+Administered by: Surest

 Consider this plan if you prefer the predictability of office visit copays and lower deductibles, but with a significantly higher paycheck deduction.